legel/clarity/README.md

 # Clarity
 Clarity is a library for quickly and intuitively exploring complex data.
 Driven by state-of-the-art machine learning and statistics, Clarity provides simple commands for the following:
-  - **Extracting key features from input data** - *e.g.* natural language processing to identify important words in a set of documents
+  - **Extracting key features from input data** - *e.g.* natural language processing of documents to identify key words
-  - **Discovering models of key features** - *e.g.* learning a low-dimensional representation of document characteristics
+  - **Discovering models of key features** - *e.g.* learning a low-dimensional representation of each document
-  - **Visualizing knowledge inside models** - *e.g.* 3D exploration of knowledge in documents
+  - **Visualizing knowledge inside models** - *e.g.* exploring knowledge graph connectivity in 3D

-Clarity is built on a philosophy of minimalism, including internal application of heuristics to help speed up the process of scientific discovery for everyone.
-This library has been developed with special interest in supporting intelligence visualization in virtual and augmented reality, including a forthcoming application to a 3D Wikipedia.
+Clarity is built on a philosophy of minimalism, to help speed up the process of scientific discovery for everyone.
+This library is especially well-suited for visualizing artificial intelligence in virtual and augmented reality.

 ### Installation
 ```sh